open-feature/community/CONTRIBUTOR_LADDER.md

 ## Contact
 * For inquiries, please reach out to:
-    *  memebers of the Governance Board
+    *  members of the Governance Board